fishyEve/cookieChat/README.md

 server.py: this is the code for the server side of the program

 library.py: this file contains numerous helper functions implemented in both the client and the server

+ClientFlowchart.png: this file contains the image of a flowchart entailing the client functionality

+FinalProject_SequenceDiagram.pdf: this file contains the image of a sequential diagram for our program

+ServerStateDiagram.ong: this file contains the server state machine diagram

 RESPONSIBILITY MATRIX